DaByte/Triumphus/source/info/game_objects.md

 A city is a geographical element that is contained in a territory.
 Cities are represented by parts in the game hierarchy.
 The number of cities in a territory is a factor of the reinforcement value of that territory.

+#### Importance

+Some cities may be considered by the game as important, while others may be considered as not important.
+If a city is important, it will contain a `BoolValue` object named "Important" of which the value will be `true`.
+Important cities will earn the territory that contain them a higher reinforcement value bonus than cities that are not important.
+They will also have a different color.

 ### Mountains

 A mountain is a geographical element that is contained in a territory.
 Mountains are represented by models in the game hierarchy.
 A territory that contains a mountain will receive a defense bonus.